 “I’ve discovered that if you want to develop a hobby, it’s good to have a partner and a commitment.
 You’ll stick with it.
 I recommend it for anyone taking up painting,” she explains.

 Diana loves experimenting with her art.
 These days she rarely works in oil, preferring to stick with watercolors and charcoal.
-But her favorite technique now is called paint pouring, which involves pouring different colored acrylic paints out onto a canvas and creating designs and images from the patterns and blended colors that emerge.
+But her favorite technique now is called paint pouring, which involves pouring different colored water color paints out onto a canvas and creating designs and images from the patterns and blended colors that emerge.

 Before pouring, she’ll brush a waterproof resin on the canvas where she wants it to remain clean.
 Then she’ll manipulate the paint on the canvas to bring out the image she wants.

 Diana came to Friends Homes in 2005 after having been an active volunteer in the community while her mother-in-law lived here years earlier.
 “I was the dog lady,” she jokes, referring to her frequent stints as the community’s dog walker.

 Growing up in the Midwest, Diana’s parents were both teachers and encouraged Diana’s creativity from an early age.
 Although, it wasn’t until junior high school that she took her first formal art class.
 She continued to pursue her craft, taking summer courses at the Art Institute of Chicago and majoring in art at DePauw University in Indiana.
 She later earned her master’s degree in education from the Teachers College of Boston (now part of the University of Massachusetts Boston).

 Diana brought her passion for art to elementary school classrooms as a teacher in the Triad.
 “I saw myself not as an artist, but an educator,” she says.
 “It wasn’t just (about creating) pretty pictures… but about expressing their feelings.
 Art is very important for that.
 So many things don’t involve children like art can.”